mahesh-expeed/sample-app/README.md

-# sample-app
+# Sample Angular Application

-Sample Angular application repository
+This repository contains a sample Angular application.